-After an illness or accident which requires your mother to be admitted into a short term rehab facility, it is normal for you to feel an entire range of emotions.
-You can expect to feel immense amounts of stress, worry, confusion and uncertainty about how you can help your mother during her recovery.
+After an illness or accident which requires your mother to be admitted into a short term rehab center, it is normal for you to feel a wide range of emotions.
+For example, you may feel immense amounts of stress, worry, confusion and uncertainty about how you can help your mother during her recovery.

 Make sure your mother has all the necessary items for her full recovery and comfort.